-CONTENT OF AN EMISSIONS REPORT FROM AEROPLANE OPERATOR TO STATE
+2. CONTENT OF AN EMISSIONS REPORT FROM AEROPLANE OPERATOR TO STATE

-Field # Data Field Details Field 1 Aeroplane operator information 1.a Name of aeroplane operator 1.b Detailed contact information of aeroplane operator 1.c Name of a point of contact 1.d Method and identifier used to attribute an aeroplane operator to San Marino in accordance with 1.2.1 1.e State Field 2 Reference details of aeroplane operator Emissions Monitoring Plan 2 Reference to the Emissions Monitoring Plan that is the basis for emissions monitoring that year Note: San Marino may require providing reference to updated Emissions Monitoring Plan, if applicable.
-Field 3 Information to identify the verification body and Verification Report 3.a Name and contact information of the verification body 3.b Verification Report to be a separate report from aeroplane operator's Emissions Report Field 4 Reporting year 4.
-Year during which emissions were monitored Field 5 Type and mass of fuel(s) used 5.a Total fuel mass per type of fuel: Jet-A (in tonnes) Jet-B (in tonnes) AvGas (in tonnes) Note 1:Above totals to include CORSIA eligible fuels.
-Note 2: The aeroplane operator using the ICAO CORSIA CERT does not need to report Field 5.
-Field 6 Total number of international flights during the reporting period 6.a Total number of international flights, subject to Chapter 2, Chapter 3, and Chapter 4 requirements, during the reporting period.
-Note: Total (sum of values from Field 7) Field 7 Number of international flights per State pair or aerodrome pair 7.a Number of international flights, subject to Chapter 2, Chapter 3, and Chapter 4 requirements, per State pair (no rounding); or 7.b Number of international flights per aerodrome pair (no rounding).
+Field # Data Field Details Field 1 Aeroplane operator information 1.a Name of aeroplane operator 1.b Address of aeroplane operator 1.c Contact information of the person within the aeroplane operator's company who is responsible for the Emissions Monitoring Plan 1.d Method and identifier used to attribute an aeroplane operator to a State in accordance with Part II, Chapter 1, 1.2.4 1.e State Field 2 Reference details of aeroplane operator Emissions Monitoring Plan 2 Reference to the Emissions Monitoring Plan that is the basis for emissions monitoring that year Note.- State may require providing reference to updated Emissions Monitoring Plan, if applicable.
+Field 3 Information to identify the verification body and the national accreditation body 3.a Name and contact information of the verification body 3.b Name and contact information of the national accreditation body Note.- Verification Report to be a separate report from aeroplane operator's Emissions Report.
+Field # Data Field Details Field 4 Reporting year 4.a Year during which emissions were monitored 4.b Date on which Emissions Report was compiled 4.c Version of the Emissions Report